 Stress can cause urinary tract disease and changes in your cat’s pH.
 Most often, you’ll notice your cat’s PrettyLitter has turned blue, which means your cat’s urine is more alkaline than normal.

-In some cases, stress can lead to the development of crystals or bladder stones in cats, which can cause bleeding in the bladder or urethra.
+In some cases, stress can lead to the development of crystals in cat urine or bladder stones in cats, which can cause bleeding in the bladder or urethra.
 If this is the case, your cat’s PrettyLitter may turn red.

 If you notice any changes in your cat’s PrettyLitter color, please call your vet right away.
 PrettyLitter is designed to alert you to any health problems with your cat so you can catch and fix the problem early.
 Don’t ignore the warning signs.